In this article

 Disclaimers:

-All information is general and is not intended to be a supstitute for professional medical advice.
+All information is general and is not intended to be a substitute for professional medical advice.
 The Brisbane Spine Clinic can consult with you regarding your individual health needs.

 Sources, links and date of access.
 Scientific references only required for large medical device or if specifically requested.